Every copywriter has their own style. So where does mine come from?

 PR-trained Copywriting in Action

-GDB Systems needed more than a well-written website for the launch of their trade promotion tool, Prophet.
-They needed credibility and clarity.
+GDB Systems needed a well-written website for the launch of their new trade promotion tool Prophet, that conveyed credibility and was crystal-clear to potential customers.

-That’s where my PR approach made the difference, resulting in a clean, concise website that not only showcased Prophet’s value but positioned GDB Systems as a trusted name in the technical FMCG space.
+That’s where my PR approach made the difference to their website copy, resulting in a clean, concise website that showcased Prophet’s value, benefits, and positioned GDB Systems as a trusted name in the technical FMCG space.

-• Strategic messaging around pain points like fragmented data and lack of clarity
+Strategic messaging around client pain points like fragmented data

-• Long-term thinking - copy designed to support their positioning, not just quick wins.
+Long-term thinking - copy designed to support their positioning.

 Read more about Prophet (and see more copywriting examples) here.